nickfargo/state/src/root-state.coffee.md

           else options.args
           args = slice.call args if args?

+If `target` is a `retained` state, restore its currency by redirecting to its retained internal substate.

+        if target.attributes & RETAINED
+          target = retainee if retainee = target.query target._.retaineePath

 A transition cannot target an abstract state directly, so `target` must be reassigned to the appropriate concrete substate.